War and Peace (film series): Budget

 In 1962, officials in the Ministry of Culture estimated War and Peace would cost some 4 million roubles, not including support from the Army.
 In comparison, the most expensive Soviet film until then, the 1952 The Unforgettable Year 1919, cost 1.093 million Rbls in prices adjusted to the 1961 monetary reform.
-War and Peace remains the costliest picture to be made in the USSR.
+War and Peace remains the costliest picture made in the USSR.

 On 20 March 1962, Furtseva set a preliminary budget of 1.395 million Rbls.
 On 21 May 1963, the Ministry approved a plan for a series in four parts with a budget of 8,165,200 Rbls.
 On 25 August 1964, the State Committee for Cinematography issued a directive revisiting the terms, authorizing to spend 8.5 million Rbls, of which 2.51 million Rbls were to cover the expenses of the Ministry of Defense.
 Producer Nikolai Ivanov recalled: "the domestic press later claimed the budget was 18 million Rbls or 25 million Rbls, but they had 8.5 million and managed to reduce expenditures to 7.8 million during principal photography."

-Towards the end of post-production, the total cost forecast estimated was R8,083,412.
+Towards the end of post-production, the total cost forecast estimated was 8,083,412 Rbls.
 However, in August 1967, with all work completed, "the last debit and credit entries were written in the books.
 According to its financial statements, the film consumed 8,291,712 Rbls."
-This was equal to $9,213,013 by the 1967 exchange rate, or to approximately $60–70 million in 2021, accounting for rouble inflation.
+This was equal to US$9,213,013 by the 1967 exchange rate, or to approximately $60–70 million in 2021, accounting for rouble inflation.

 Various estimates of the series' budget circulated in the international press.
-The New York Times reported it was "the most expensive film ever made...
+The New York Times reported that it was "the most expensive film ever made...
 Russians say cost $100 million".
 This figure was repeated throughout the American press.
 The New York Times estimated this figure to be equivalent to $700 million upon adjustment for inflation to 2007 levels, a claim it reiterated in 2019.
 After its release in the United Kingdom in 1969, The Annual Register announced it "reputedly" cost £40 million ($96 million).
-The 1979 Guinness Book of World Records published a similar number, claiming War and Peace was "the most expensive film ever made" based on that "the total cost has been officially stated to be more than $96 million."
+The 1979 Guinness Book of World Records published a similar figure, claiming that War and Peace was "the most expensive film ever made" based on that "the total cost has been officially stated to be more than $96 million".
 Other estimates put the cost of production between $25 million and $60 million.